 I watched from a distance as she took a tape recorder from her purse, and placed it carefully on the stone.
 And then she sang to her beloved in a quiet voice as tears trickled down her cheeks.
 At that moment it felt like the soul of this troubled nation was weeping because it knew no one was watching.

 - Ryan and Tomoko travelled to Ukraine in 2017.
-His column “Adrift on the Continent” appears regularly in Outpost magazine.
-You can read more of Ryan’s extraordinary travel stories here
+You can read more of Ryan’s great travel stories here